dnstwister/dnstwister/README.md

 then [2.14](https://github.com/thisismyrobot/dnstwister/releases/tag/2.14) is
 the one you want.

-### NOTE: This means that this README and/or the code might not work at this point in time.
+### NOTE: This means that this README and/or the code in the master branch might not work at this point in time.
 This notice will be removed once the codebase has stabilised again.
 As mentioned above, the current stable version of __dnstwister__ is [2.14](https://github.com/thisismyrobot/dnstwister/releases/tag/2.14).
 Thank you for your patience as I complete this cut-over.

 # dnstwister